 Visit a Squero or gondola boatyard.

 If your little ones like to see how things are made a trip to the squero or gondola boat yard is a great idea.
 There are only a couple left in the city centre but the easiest to find is the 17th century squero located on the Rio di San Trovaso canal in the Dorsoduro district, between the Grand Canal & the Zattere waterfront.
-Sadly they only offer tours for groups of over 25 people but you can watch the gondola makers building and painting the boats out on the canal side during the warmer months and can often also see into the workshop if the doors are open.
+Sadly they only offer tours for groups of over 25 people but you can watch from across the canal as the gondola makers build and paint the boats out on the canal side during the warmer months and can often also see into the workshop if the doors are open.
 It’s a fascinating stop as you walk around town.

 Activity : see if your little ones can count the gondoliers’ old hats on the wall overlooking the boat yard.